-This presents as apparent shortening of the limb.
+This presents as an apparent shortening of the limb.
 There might be some amount of true shortening but apparent shortening appears more.

-Muscle wasting becomes appreciable and there is restriction of movements of the hip in all directions.
+Muscle wasting becomes appreciable and there is a restriction of movements of the hip in all directions.

 There is osteoporosis of the involved bones.
 This occurs due to increased circulation of the bone following inflammation.
-Slight decrease in the joint space may be visible due to cartilage destruction.
+A slight decrease in the joint space may be visible due to cartilage destruction.

 Stage 3 – Advanced Arthritis

-There is destruction of cartilage and bone and , the signs present in stage 2 are exaggerated.
-On xray, there is further narrowing of the joint space.
+There is the destruction of cartilage and bone and, the signs present in stage 2 are exaggerated.
+On x-ray, there is a further narrowing of the joint space.

 Stage 4 – Advanced Arthritis with subluxation or Dislocation

-Frank dislocation of the head of femur may also occur.
+Frank dislocation of the head of the femur may also occur.

 in the wandering or migrating acetabulum leaving its lower part empty and Shenton’s arc broken.